hashinil/hashinil/README.md

 ‍🎓 **11+** years of experience in IT industry and holding a **BSc** in information technology.

-👩‍💻 Microsoft certified **‘Power BI Data Analyst’** and IBM certified **'Data Science Professional'.**
+👩‍💻 Microsoft certified **‘Power BI Data Analyst’.**

+👩‍💻 IBM certified **'Data Science Professional'.**

 📊 Data visualization and storytelling skills using **Power BI** and **Tableau**.

-👉 You will find my works/ skills bellow:
+👉 You will find my work/ skills bellow:

 -----------------------------------------